eembc/securemark-tls/examples/selfhosted/README.md

 execution.
 Keys, plaintext, and ciphertext are all generated randomly with `ee_srand()` which is seeded with zero for each primitive invocation.

-Since this firmware is designed to be run from the Host GUI runner, the `ee_*` functions to return a status value.
-Instead they print an error message `e-` which causes the GUI to abort.
-The `EE_CFG_QUIET` variable turns of `th_printf`, effectively disabling error messages.
-If you are experience problems, it might help to disable `EE_CFG_QUIET` in the cmake file and recompile.

 The `th_timestamp` function is implemented with the POSIX `clock_gettime` function, which reports elapsed time down to nanoseconds (if supported).
 If your compiler does not support this function, edit the `th_timestamp` function